 4. Repeat step 3 twice.

-5. Next, slip the 3 newly knitted stitching back to the left hand needle.
+5. Next, slip the 3 newly knitted stitches back to the left-hand needle.

 9. Repeat step 3 once more, followed by 1 repetition of step 8.
 All stitches are now cast off, you can now cut the yarn and pull the tail through the last loop.

 This is how the loopy bind-off edge will look like on the right side of the work:

 And this is how it looks on the wrong side of the work:

 Depending on the desired effect you can use either the right or wrong side of this bind-off.